 The GATE instructors participate in the DonorsChoose program and have been quite successful in getting numerous projects funded.
 We have acquired a variety of math, art, and science materials used for many of our S.T.E.A.M. challenges and activities.
 Several of the GATE teachers’ projects have been fully or partially funded by Chevron through its partnership program with non-profit organizations.Fourth graders begin the year with a study of the History of the World, an interdisciplinary unit encompassing geography, geology, archaeology, paleontology and anthropology.
 The 5th graders participate in the study of Space Science, a unit specifically designed to extend and enrich the earth science core curriculum.
 This unit integrates the study of our universe, the history of space flight and exploration, and exposes our students to career options in the fields of science, engineering, and advanced mathematics.
 Sixth graders experience a hands-on approach to learning about Economics and Finance.
 In Stock Market game competitions, students discover real-world applications while competing with school teams across the state.
 Our 6th grade students consistently place in the top tier of the Southern California Region including a top 1% finish in the nation in 2012!

 Student learning is enhanced by participation in educational field study programs related to the GATE curriculum.
 Each grade level participates in two out-of-town field trips each year.
 Fourth graders visit the La Brea Tar Pits in Los Angeles to extend their study of Paleontology and Archaeology.
 To enhance their study of Space Science, fifth graders travel to NASA's Jet Propulsion Laboratory in Pasadena.
-To enrich their study of Ancient Art History and Appreciation, sixth graders tour Getty Villa in Malibu.
+Sixth graders visit the Museum of Tolerance in Los Angeles, which is designed to engage visitors' hearts and minds while challenging them to assume personal responsibility for positive change.
 Spring field trips include a learning experience at the Petersen Car Museum in Los Angeles where 4th graders extend their study of Automotive Technology & Design and Modern California History.
 Fifth grade students travel to the Los Angeles County Museum of Art to expand their knowledge of Art History and the Visual Arts.
-Architectual Design is the focus for sixth graders as they enjoy an excursion to Hearst Castle in San Simeon.
+Architectural Design is the focus for sixth graders as they enjoy an excursion to Hearst Castle in San Simeon.
 Funding for all field trip experiences are provided by GATE parents.